7 Virginia Street

 Project Manager – Ruth Ogilvie

-Aberdeen Cyrenians has been providing a service at Wernham House for almost 25 years.
-We provide residential and respite care accommodation to adults who have alcohol issues, mental health issues, challenging behaviour issues and would have difficulties in maintaining mainstream tenancies.
+Wernham House opened in 1986 and offers residential and respite care accommodation to adults who have alcohol issues, mental health issues, challenging behaviour issues and who would have difficulties in maintaining mainstream tenancies.
 Care and support is available 24 hours a day, 7 days a week by a dedicated team of Resettlement Workers.

 Wernham House is built on 4 floors with a total of 17 bedrooms on the 1st to 3rd floor.
 Each of the accommodation floors has a bath and 2 toilets and there are also shower rooms on the 3rd floor.